Free Trial

 Validation

-The new user experience fundamentally changes a growth lever vital to revenue and activations, meaning it needed to perform well in several key areas.
+The new user experience fundamentally changed a growth lever vital to revenue and activations, meaning it needed to perform well in several key areas.

 1. Are free trial users more likely to become paid subscribers?